ochapman-code/vortex/README.md

-# Modelling Von Karman Vortices in Parallel by the Lattice Boltzmann Method
+# vortex - Modelling Von Karman Vortices in Parallel by the Lattice Boltzmann Method
 ## Oliver Chapman
 ### 31/03/2019